 As we neared Hals, we began to see more "civilization."
 This area is frequented by locals in the summer: the old swimming hole.

 I had earlier stumped Dr. Fisch by asking if there were bridle trails in the area.
-First I had to clarify what a bridle trail was.
+First I had to explain what a bridle trail was.
 She said that no one had ever asked that question before (no surprise there).
 Bottom line: she didn't know, but rather thought not.

 The ruins of Spornburg Castle lie above Hals, which spans a narrow rocky neck.